GLOBAL MARKETS-Investors exuberant as Trump signals shift from austerity era

 "The stance he takes on trade will likely determine how vulnerable the markets are, but in reality these are very long-term policies and for now, markets are more focused on the prospect of lower taxes, fiscal stimulus and less regulation."

-The three major U.S. stock indexes rose on Tuesday and the dollar index against major currencies recovered from a trough of 95.885 plumbed on Wednesday to around 98.787 on Thursday.
+The three major U.S. stock indexes rose on Tuesday and the dollar index against major currencies recovered from a trough of 95.885 plumbed on Wednesday to around 98.778 on Wednesday morning.

-Trump's conciliatory tone boosted market expectations that the Federal Reserve will raise U.S. interest rates in December and supported dollar strength.
-The euro hit a two-week low of $1.0890, near its lowest since Oct.
-28, and later was at $1.08810.

 In a remarkable session for Japanese shares, the Nikkei jumped 7 percent at one point after sinking 5 percent on Wednesday.